unikorn-cloud/kubernetes/ARCHITECTURE.md

 ## Unikorn Controllers

 The controllers (aka operators) used by Unikorn are relatively simple.
-They are based upon Controller Runtime and use this library whererver possible, this provides:
+They are based upon Controller Runtime and use this library wherever possible, this provides:

 * Structured logging
 * Caching Kubernetes clients